 Component tests

-Let’s start off by writing tests for the App
+Begin by writing tests for the App

 component.
-A good starting point is adding a snapshot test to ensure that the component renders the expected output, given the required props
+A good starting point is adding a snapshot test to ensure that the component renders the expected output, given the required props.

+First, you need to import the App component.
+The only export in App.js

 component.
-However, the only export in App.js

-component and we will do this by adding this snippet to App.js
+Do this by adding this snippet to App.js

 :